project-curio/curio-web/docs/seed_data_acquisition.md

 # Double-check the Google account name shown in the Colab output matches the one listed in the top-right
 # of the Google Sheet tab.
 If they differ, sign into the correct account in either Colab or Sheets before continuing.
 ```
+Confirm the link opens the expected spreadsheet before moving on.

 ### 5.5 City + Supabase Credentials
+Use the next cell to define which city you are working on and connect to Supabase:

+1. Update `CITY` (lowercase) to match the city slug used in your ingestion source codes; `CITY_TITLE` auto-capitalizes it for display.
+2. Replace `SUPABASE_URL` / `SUPABASE_KEY` with the exact values from §1.2.
+3. Run the cell.
+The final `health_resp` call should print `Supabase test status: 200`.
+Any other status means the URL or key is wrong—fix the strings and rerun this cell until it succeeds.

 ```python
 CITY = "detroit"
 CITY_TITLE = CITY.title()